novasolve/ci-auto-rescue/BUG_REPORT.md

 - Better error messages
 - Platform compatibility

-**Verdict**: The codebase is functional but has several robustness issues that could cause problems under load or edge cases.
-The critical bare exception handlers should be fixed before launch to ensure errors are properly reported rather than silently suppressed.
+**Verdict**: **NOT READY FOR LAUNCH**.
+The codebase has critical issues that make it unsafe for production use:

+1. **Nova creates broken "fixes"** that delete necessary code while claiming success.
+This could destroy user codebases.
+2. **Subfolder test discovery is broken**, severely limiting usability for real projects.
+3. **Multiple bare exception handlers** hide real errors.
+4. **Resource leaks** in error paths could cause system issues.

+These issues MUST be fixed before any public launch.
+The tool currently poses a risk of damaging user code while providing false confidence through incorrect success messages.